- University of Kent

 Developmental psychology aims to understand the developmental trajectory of psychological processes involved in human thought, action, behaviour and emotion.
 The underlying premise of this field is that a fuller understanding of any psychological phenomena becomes available once we explain when and how it develops.
 The main purpose of this module is to critically review recent research into key topics within advanced developmental psychology (e.g. social development, the development of prejudice, children as witnesses, the development of mindreading and learning from others).
-Through such an examination we will be a good position to understand the questions, issues and controversies that are at the forefront of research in developmental psychology
+Through such an examination we will be a good position to understand the questions, issues and controversies that are at the forefront of research in developmental psychology.

-Total Contact Hours: 24
+Contact Hours: 24

-Not available as an elective module.
+Available as an elective module.
 Available to Short-Term Credit students, subject to convenor/school approval.

 Exam: 2 hours: 60%